 - Community is critical.
 The most successful suicide prevention program in Arizona pairs senior volunteers with home-bound seniors.
 These pairs become friends.
 Now, a person who wasn’t able to leave their home has a friend coming over at least once a week to check in.
 Just that has been enough.
 The program hasn’t had a suicide yet.

 - Suicide, regardless of age, race or sexual preference, etc., happens because of isolation.
 A person may feel alone in a rural community, or in a bustling high school.
 Loneliness is public enemy number one in suicide prevention.
 We are creatures who need friendship.
+Once a suicide has been committed, individuals might have to contact services such as suicide cleanup Spokane to dispose of the blood or bodily fluids in order to avoid getting diseases.

 - The largest group of individuals dying by suicide in America are white men aged 65 and older by gun.
 If you have a man who meets these criteria in your life and you are at all concerned, please remove any guns or prescription drugs from the home until you can find him help.
 Be it North Carolina or arizona gun laws, almost all states in America permit individuals who are above 21 to apply for a gun license.
-But under federal law, people who constitute harm to themselves or others are called ‘prohibited gun possessors’.
+But under federal law, people who constitute harm to themselves or others are called prohibited gun possessors’.
 Therefore, if you know someone who falls under such a category, do report and get them the required treatment facilities.

 Some great resources: